VRHIKKY/VketCloudSDK_Documents/docs/FirstStep/WorldUpload.en.md

 ## How to upload

-1. Open the "VketCloudSDK" tab and select "Upload to Remote Server".
+1. Open the "Vket Cloud SDK" tab and select "Upload to Remote Server".

     ![UploadToRemoteServer](img/WorldUpload01.jpg)